• Skip to primary navigation

 Instructions

-• Preheat the oven to 350 degrees F. Line two baking sheet with parchment paper.
+• Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper.

 • Mix together the flour and salt.
 Set aside.

-• Cream the butter and powdered sugar together until light.
-Beat in the eggs well Add in the vanilla and the melted butter and mix until well combined.
-Add in the flour mixture and mix until just combined.
+• Cream the butter and powdered sugar together until light and fluffy.
+Beat in the egg and egg white until well combined.
+Add the vanilla and melted butter, then mix until smooth.
+Add the flour mixture and mix until just combined.

 • Fit a piping bag with a large ½" round piping tip and fill with the cookie dough.